-POLICY SP UE18 In considering application for car repair workshops and garages, car tyre and muffler repair services, regard will be given to the impact on the amenities of the surrounding occupiers particularly where residential accommodation is involved.
+POLICY SP UE18 In considering application for car repair workshops and garages, car tyre and muffler repair services, regard

 The development order area is not known for its dominance in the tourism sector as it is for its many industries including agriculture and its rapidly expanding urban centres.
 However, the development order area's historical significance presents the potential for enormous development within the tourism sector.
 The region may not be suitable for the 'sun, sand and sea tourist'; however, it may be highly attractive to those tourists demanding the more non-traditional activities, such as those showcasing culture, heritage, sports and adventure.
 Each type of tourism activity must be viewed as having the potential to boost and reinforce the other types.
 As the industry develops there may be a demand for more accommodation and attractions, hence, the need to ensure that the correct policies are applied at the onset.